the-5-important-factors-in-singapore-property-investment

 Capital Appreciation Rate - New Launch Versus Resale Property

-One important factor in Singapore property investment many may have overlooked is the rate of capital appreciation between a new launch versus a resale private property.
+One important factor in Singapore property investment many may have overlooked is the rate of capital appreciation between a new launch versus resale private property.
 A new launch private property will always be priced higher than a resale with the same attributes and location.

-Unless you urgently need a place to stay and cannot wait for the new property to be completed, or if capital appreciation is not your main concern, then by all means buy a resale.
+Unless you urgently need a place to stay and cannot wait for the new property to be completed, or if capital appreciation is not your main concern, then, by all means, buy a resale.
 Otherwise, a new launch should be the investment of choice.

-Assuming you have bought a 1,000 sqft apartment, this would translate to a gain of $474,000 for Ascentia Sky versus $302,000 for The Metropolitan.
+Assuming you have bought a 1,000 sqft apartment, this would translate to a gain of $450,000 for Commonwealth Towers versus $253,000 for Queens.

 Conclusion

 To sum up, the tenure of a property may not always be the most important factor when it comes to Singapore property investment and asset progression.
-Buying a lower priced resale property may also not be the best option when it comes to maximising your potential capital gain.
+Buying a lower-priced resale property may also not be the best option when it comes to maximising your potential capital gain.

-Of course there are other important factors to consider, such as:
+Of course, there are other important factors to consider, such as:

-• Location (Eg, CCR, RCR or OCR)
+- Location (Eg, CCR, RCR or OCR)

-• Future developments (Eg, new business park, employment hub, or lifestyle facilities)
+- Future developments (Eg, new business park, employment hub, or lifestyle facilities)

-• Potential transformation
+- Potential transformation

-• Rentability and rental yield
+- Rentability and rental yield

-• Conveniences (Eg, existing or potential new MRT station, bus interchange, expressway)
+- Conveniences (Eg, existing or potential new MRT station, bus interchange, expressway)

 Should you require more advice or wish to know more about using your CPF funds to finance your property purchase, please do not hesitate to Email or WhatsApp Me for an obligation-free consultation.